 Universities and colleges are the clearest use case.
 Multiple faculties, shared resources, complex program structures, accreditation obligations, and thousands of students make a centralized academic institution management system an operational necessity rather than a nice-to-have.

-K–12 schools with meaningful complexity multiple campuses, large enrollments, active parent communication expectations benefit significantly from centralized attendance, communication, and grade management.
+K–12 schools with meaningful complexity — multiple campuses, large enrollments, active parent communication expectations — benefit significantly from centralized attendance, communication, and grade management.

 Vocational and training institutes where certification tracking, student lifecycle documentation, and compliance reporting are mission-critical.

 A simple self-diagnostic: could the people responsible for your most critical administrative processes go on leave for two weeks without their absence causing a data problem?
-If no, your institution is running on knowledge stored in people rather than systems a risk that compounds over time.
+If no, your institution is running on knowledge stored in people rather than systems — a risk that compounds over time.

 How to Evaluate Platforms Without Getting Burned

 Ask hard questions about data migration.
-Ask: What does your typical data migration project look like?
-What are the most common problems that slow it down?
+"What does your typical migration project look like, and what usually slows it down?"
 If the answer is "it's straightforward and quick," be skeptical.
-Vendors who acknowledge the complexity are more honest than those who minimize it.

 Talk to references unsupervised.
-Ask for customer references, then ask to speak with them without the vendor on the call.
-Ask: What didn't go as expected?
-What would you do differently?
+Ask to speak with them without the vendor on the call.
+"What didn't go as expected?
+What would you do differently?"
 The answers will be more revealing than any demo.

 Implementation: What Nobody Tells You